chemarinconez/100DaysOfJavaScript/README.md

 _I started a couple of weeks ago with JavaScript Fundamentals (data types, operators, structures of control, and the basic of functions, arrays and objects).
 I didn't record that, but I'll do it from the DOM._

 I use this course as reference: https://www.udemy.com/course/the-complete-javascript-course/

+### Day 9

+Scoping in practice, writing code to understand better how the different scopes work.

 ### Day 8

 Understanding concepts like Scope and Scoping Chain, vs Call Stack.